masaochi/TC/docs/introduction.rst

 - Free-electron mode (FREE), HF, TC, BITC (biorthogonal TC)
 - SCF and band calculations
+- (from ver.1.3) Cell-fixed structural optimization for HF and BITC.
+Hellmann--Feynman theorem holds for BITC but not for TC.
 - Solid-state calculation under the periodic boundary condition.
 Homogeneous-electron-gas calculation using a periodic cell is also possible.
 - Plane-wave basis set
 - Norm-conserving pseudopotentials without partial core correction (available, e.g., in `Pseudopotential Library <https://pseudopotentiallibrary.org/>`_)
 - For spin-polarized calculation, only spin-collinear calculation without spin-orbit coupling is available.
 - Monkhorst-Pack k-grid with/without a shift.
 A k-grid should not break any crystal symmetry.
-Gamma-only calculation is at present not supported.
 - RPA-type Jastrow factor
   :math:`u_{\sigma, \sigma'}({\bf r}, {\bf r'}) = \frac{A_{\sigma, \sigma'}}{|{\bf r}-{\bf r'}|}(1-e^{-|{\bf r}-{\bf r'}|/C_{\sigma,\sigma'}})`